The Heart Is a Lonely Hunter (Once Upon a Time): In Storybrooke

 The sheriff finds the wolf in the woods, and when he whistles, the wolf goes to him.
 As he pets the wolf's head, he sees himself holding a knife, about to hurt the woman he only knows as Mary Margaret.
 Graham pays a visit to her classroom, telling her that he believes they know each other from another life, before Storybrooke.
 Mary Margaret assumes that the sheriff has been talking to Henry, and while this is not the case, this gives Graham the idea to consult Henry about his book.
 Meanwhile, at the sheriff's office, Regina shows up and warns Emma to stay away from Graham, apparently jealous of his connection with Emma.

 Graham visits Henry (Jared S. Gilmore) and describes his visions, to which Henry replies that he must be the queen's Huntsman.
 The Huntsman was hired by the Evil Queen to remove Snow White's heart and bring it back to her, but when he does not do so, she removes his heart.
 Graham later attempts to explain to Emma that he could not feel anything with Regina because he does not have a heart.
 Graham and Emma then encounter the wolf from Graham's visions and follow it to a graveyard, to the vault marked with a symbol Graham saw in his visions and in Henry's book.
 Looking for his heart, Graham fervently searches the vault, which turns out to be the tomb of Henry Mills, Regina's father.
 Regina arrives to place flowers on her father's grave and is furious to find them there.

 Regina accuses Emma of stealing the sheriff from her, and Emma responds that Regina has chased everyone away.
 Graham defends Emma, and the women exchange blows.
 Later, while Graham cleans Emma's wounds, Regina pushes aside the stone inside the vault, which turns out not to be a tomb after all; the stone reveals a staircase.
-Emma realizes her feelings for Graham and the two kiss just which brought all the memories to Graham.
+Emma realizes her feelings for Graham and the two kiss, which brings all the memories to Graham.
 Meanwhile, Regina opens a storage box in the hidden room and clutches Graham's heart, crushing it to dust, with watery eyes.
 Graham's last words to Emma are "I remember!
 Thank you." and then he collapses and dies.